ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2023-12-14-Socratic-Seminar-49.md

 Coincenter's legal argument to why the Bank Secrecy Act is unconstitutional.
 This is a potential legal strategy to stop the regulatory onslaught against cryptocurrency developers.
 We talked about FINCEN's rule making proposal last week, this could potentially be a legal strategy to make regulators be enforcers of the law, not writers _and_ enforcers of the law.

-## 10% performance improvement in libsecp256k1 by removing hand written assmebly
+## 10% performance improvement in libsecp256k1 by removing hand written assembly

 <https://github.com/bitcoin-core/secp256k1/pull/1446>